giftedl/giftedl/README.md

 A young american developer.
 Usually commit to my own projects, not to others (though I do occasionally make PRs).
 </p>

-**also im cleaning up so some of my repos might go bye bye cuz they are unnesscary and proven wrong.**

 ## Skillset
 ### Frontend